Ligue 1 news: M'Baye Niang nets Rennes’ 3000th Ligue 1 goal, Abdallah Ndour sees red | Goal.com

 Niang has now scored two goals in the French elite division this season after opening his account against PSG.
 Also, he has notched in 12 goals in the calendar year so far, only behind Lyon's Moussa Dembele [14] and PSG's Kylian Mbappe [21].

-Meanwhile, it was a different tale for Abdallah Ndour who was given the marching orders with seven minutes left to play.
-The Senegalese was first cautioned in the 55th minute and a second booking 28 minutes later, for a foul on Niang made referee Ruddy Buque show him the way out.
+Meanwhile, it was a different tale for Abdallah Ndour, who was given his marching orders with seven minutes left to play.
+The Senegalese was first cautioned in the 55th minute and received a second booking 28 minutes later, and referee Ruddy Buque showed him the way out.

 84: Abdallah N'Dour is given a second yellow after stepping on Niang's foot.
 Racing now down to ten men.— RC Strasbourg English (@RCS_English) August 25, 2019